kgn/BBlock/readme.md

 ```
 ###NSImage+BBlock.h

 Returns an `NSImage` that can be used to cache drawing.
+This method does not cache the image object.

 ```obj-c
 + (NSImage *)imageForSize:(NSSize)size withDrawingBlock:(void(^)())drawingBlock;